PCMark

-PCMark is a computer benchmark tool developed by UL (formerly Futuremark) to test the performance of a PC at the system and component level.
+PCMark is a computer benchmark tool developed by UL (formerly Futuremark) for Microsoft Windows operating systems to test the performance of a PC at the system and component level.
 In most cases, the tests in PCMark are designed to represent typical home user workloads.
 Running PCMark produces a score with higher numbers indicating better performance.
 Several versions of PCMark have been released.
 Scores cannot be compared across versions since each includes different tests.